 - Ask yourself, “where do I feel the emotion(s) in my body?”

 - Feel the emotions and stay present with them even if they are painful or uncomfortable.

 - Don’t medicate.
 Consciously choose not to avoid your feelings by reaching for drugs, alcohol, television, over eating, etc. Don’t shut your feelings off.

 - Name your feelings.
 Expand your emotional vocabulary to clearly and accurately express what you’re feeling.
 “I feel sad, hurt, unsure, lonely, etc.”

 - Write down your feelings and express yourself in as much detail as you can.

 - Sit with your feelings.
 Allow yourself quiet time to contemplate.
 By observing the feeling, it will show you it’s source.

 - Respond appropriately to your feelings.
-Depending on what your feelings reveal, you may have to do some deeper work.
+Depending on what your feelings reveal, you may have to do some more in-depth work.
 You may need to do some forgiveness work.
 Perhaps you need to forgive others or forgive yourself.
-For help with this try this simple yet powerful prayer which I wrote about in a previous blog post.
+For help with this, try this simple yet powerful prayer which I wrote about in a previous blog post.

 - Let it go.
 Once you’ve done the work to resolve it, let it move through you.